|May 3, 2019: The last round of registrations for ICR 2020 has opened. |

 2.5.Every stage is comprised of one or more timed special section and liaison segments.
 Under certain circumstances (border crossing, inclement weather) a stage may be only a liaison without a special section.

-2.7.If the vehicle fails to start the special section within 60 minutes of the assigned time it will not be allowed to enter the special section.
+2.7.If the vehicle fails to start the special section it will not be allowed to enter the special section.
+(And can meet the 2.6, 1.5)

-2.9.Penalty for not completing a special section or failure to traverse the entire stage under own power, i.e. being towed, results in 4 hour penalty for the stage.
-This is in addition to the time awarded for failure to complete the special sections.
+2.9.Penalty for failure to traverse the entire stage under own power, i.e. being towed, results in 4 hour penalty for the stage. (accept is only short recovery up to 30m in special sections)

 2.12.The standings are based on the overall time.

 2.13.Time penalties will be issued by the race referee for breaking traffic laws on public roads and in locations disclosed during the briefings (villages, residential areas).
-The first violation carries a 30 min penalty for every 10km over the speed limit, second is 60 min for every 10km over the speed limit and third results in an immediate disqualification from the rally.
+The violation carries are 2 min penalty for each kilometer over the speed limit.

 3.Itinerary and Navigation